program247365/paulgraham-rss/README.md

 ## Makefile Tasks

-The project includes a Makefile with CI-specific tasks:
+The project includes a Makefile with the following tasks:

 - `make ci-setup`: Sets up the Python environment
 - `make ci-install`: Installs project dependencies
 - `make ci-run`: Generates the RSS feed
 - `make ci-commit`: Commits and pushes changes if the RSS feed has been updated
+- `make code-format`: Formats the code using ruff
+- `make rss-validate`: Validates the RSS feed using the W3C validator

 ## CI/CD Setup